31 tips for your essays

 7. If it was true → If it were true (special form of the verb to be after “if”)

-8. Always indicate the topic chosen.
+8. Always indicate the question chosen.

 9. No colloquial vocabulary, even in English.
 Example: glitch.